siddharthzs/aws_cloud/CloudFormation.md

 * Manage updates : can be used to manage updates and dependencies
 * RollingBack: YOu can roll back to a previous state and delete the entire stack as well.

+### Process
+Create Your Template
+Store in S3 bucket
+CloudFormation willread and make API calls to create resulting set of resources that CloudFormation builds is called a Stack.

+CloudFormation Template Structure(YAML)